borbware/unity-basics-course/unity-cookbook/2d-animation.md

 * This can be modified in the ***Animator Controller Window***
   * [Manual: Animator Controller](https://docs.unity3d.com/Manual/class-AnimatorController.html)
   * ***Note:*** This was previously known as Mecanim State Machine
-* To actually use the transition rules, your player GameObject needs the Animator component (it's added automatically)
+* To actually use the transition rules, your player GameObject needs the Animator component (it was added automatically)
   * [Manual: Animator Component](https://docs.unity3d.com/Manual/class-Animator.html)

-## ...State machine?
+### Animator window

-* Unity Animation State Machine can seem daunting if you're not familiar with the concept of a State Machine
+* Unity Animator window, aka the Animation State Machine can seem daunting if you're not familiar with the concept of a State Machine
 * Luckily, the Manual has good resources about the animation state machine
 * [Manual: State Machine Basics](https://docs.unity3d.com/Manual/StateMachineBasics.html)
 * Also, note that at its current state, the animator window can be very janky.
-If you e.g. cannot move the states around, set the inspector into Debug mode
+E.g., If you cannot move the states around, set the inspector into Debug mode
   * *Inspector window > Three dots in the top right corner > Debug*

-## Animator controller: Usage
+### Animator controller: Usage

 ![](imgs/animator-states.png
 )